1AyaNabil1/Portfolio_Projects/README.md

 # Portfolio_Projects
-This repo will contain all the projects that will be added to my portfolio
+This repository contains a collection of projects that I've worked on, ranging from personal side projects to professional work.
+Each project folder includes its own README.md file with details about the project, its purpose, and how to get started.